-Implement MyCalculator"states to return the contents of the stack machine.
+Implement MyCalculator" states to return an array with the contents of the stack machine.
 Check that backtracking now works correctly!

 Sit back and enjoy a tall glass of something cool!

 12.8 A quick look at AJAX

 AJAX (Asynchronous JavaScript and XML) is a technique to make web applications more interactive by exploiting JavaScript functionality on the client side.